-With the growth of the use of social media among students, staff should be aware that cyberbullying is becoming more of a problem.
+Cyberbullying is becoming more of a problem.
 Cyberbullying is the “use of any electronic device to harass, intimidate, or bully another” (Mahoney, 2012).
-This includes texts, emails, videos, and posts and messages on social media websites.
+This includes texts, emails, videos, and posts and messages on social media.
 Schools need to ensure that bullying prevention efforts are stressed when it comes to cyberbullying.
 According to the US Department of Health and Human Services, “All school staff need to be trained on what bullying is, what the school’s policies and rules are, and how to enforce the rules.”

 When teachers and staff call a child a bully or a victim, they place a judgment on that child, which can then cause problems in the future for that student.

 When addressing students’ behavior, be nonjudgmental.
 First, find out what happened before deciding whether or not the incident qualifies as bullying (US Department of Health and Human Services).
 Looking at the specific behaviors that occurred is important so that they can be addressed at a later time.
 Keep in mind that each student involved in a situation comes from different circumstances.
 Everyone has baggage.
 There may be a reason that the child who engages in bullying behavior is acting this way.
-To fix the problem, involve the student who is doing the bullying (US Department of Health and Human Services).
-She needs to know what her actions are doing to the student she’s bullying.
+To fix the problem, involve the student who’s doing the bullying (US Department of Health and Human Services).
+They need to know what their actions are doing to the student they’re bullying.

 Ensure that the person who is doing the bulling knows what behavior is wrong, why it’s wrong, and what the consequences are for engaging in the behavior.
 If the behavior keeps occurring, the parents will need to be involved.
 Multiple staff members from various schools have reported that parents of kids who engage in bullying behavior come in saying that their children are victims because they’ve been accused of being bullies.
 But when teachers address specific behaviors such as disrupting the classroom or harassing other students, parents recognize that the behavior needs to stop.